-During prolonged and intense exercise, amino acids, which are part of our muscles’ makeup, are used to supply the energy necessary for the effort we are generating.
-Even if the use of these amino acids is minimal in terms of quantity, it has a significant impact on our muscles’ function.
-After exercising, our organism automatically goes into a muscle’s function.
-After exercising, our organism automatically goes into a muscle protein rebuilding phase (called ‘anabolism’) the effectiveness of which largely depends on the availability of amino acids and of different hormonal signals, including insulin.
-Your protein intake after exercising will therefore boost muscle reconstruction.
+During intense and prolonged exercise acids, which are a part of our muscles’ makeup, are utilised to provide the energy necessary for the effort we’re currently generating.
+If the use of these acids is minimal concerning the quantity, it has a substantial influence on our muscles’ function.
+After exercising, our organism goes to the function of a muscle.
+After exercising, our organism automatically goes to a muscle protein rebuilding phase (known as anabolism’) the efficacy of which largely depends upon the availability of amino acids and different hormonal signals, including insulin.
+Your protein intake after exercising will boost muscle reconstruction.

-Which are the best proteins to improve your muscle mass?
-There exist two different sources: amino acids, which are the precursors to proteins, and whole proteins which are made of assembled amino acids, and come from a variety of sources.
-The idea is to combine both sources as wisely as possible.
-It is important that you favour the use of proteins which have high biological value, such as animal protein (especially eggs, fish, milk and dairy products), whose nutritional value is generally higher than that of plant protein, as they have a better balance of essential amino acids, with higher concentration of leucine, and are easier to digest.
+Which would be the proteins?
+There exist amino acids, which are the precursors to proteins: two unique sources, and grains that come from several sources and are made of amino acids.
+The concept is to combine both resources as sensibly as possible.
+It’s important that you favour using proteins that have high biological value, such as animal protein (especially fish, eggs, milk and dairy products), whose nutritional value is usually greater than that of plant protein, since they have a better balance of essential amino acids, with a greater concentration of leucine, and are easier to digest.

-Proteins are not all digested at the same rate.
-Ideally, the snack you take after your training sessions should contain both fast-digested and slower-digested proteins.
-The former are rapidly digested and absorbed, and immediately supply the organism with amino acids for about the next three hours.
-The latter are digested and absorbed more gradually, and begin supplying amino acids two hours after having been ingested, and for the next six hours.
-Slow protein therefore continues the work begun by the faster kind, and promotes muscle anabolism for a longer period of time.
+Proteins are not digested at precisely the same rate.
+Ideally must comprise proteins that are both slower-digested and fast-digested.
+The former are digested and absorbed, and instantly supply amino acids to the organism for about another 3 hours.
+The latter are digested and absorbed and start providing amino acids for two hours and another six hours.
+Slow protein boosts muscle anabolism and continues the work started by the quicker kind.

-Milk naturally contains a mix of fast protein (20% whey) and slow protein (80% casein), which makes it a very good protein source for recovery.
+Milk naturally comprises a mixture of protein (20% whey) and slow protein (80% casein), making it an excellent protein source for healing.

-Recommended intake is generally somewhere between 1.2 and 1.5 g for every kilogram of bodyweight daily; and up to 2 g if you wish to increase muscle mass quickly.
-We meed to ensure at least two thirds of our protein intake comes from our diet, and the rest from supplements with high biological value.
+Recommended intake is usually somewhere between 1.2 and 1.5 g for each kilogram of body weight daily, and up to 2 grams if you would like to increase muscle mass fast.
+We need to ensure at least two-thirds of our protein intake comes from the remainder of nutritional supplements with high value and our daily diet.

-The optimal intake period is during the early recovery phase (that is, immediately after exercising) when muscle anabolism is highest and requires high amino acid availability.
-It is recommended that you take 10 to 20 g within the first thirty minutes after exercising.
-For example, during the stretching which is usually done for five to ten minutes after exercising.
-In the case of prolonged and very significant effort, protein metabolism may be affected by the increased use of amino acids as an energy source.
-In this case, it is recommended that you take a special type of amino acid while exercising: branched-chain amino acids (leucine, isoleucine, valine), as they reduce muscle protein degradation, delay muscle glycogen depletion (our muscles’ sugar supply), and may diminish central nervous system fatigue.
+The optimal intake period is during the early healing period (that is, immediately after exercising) when muscle anabolism is highest and requires high amino acid availability.
+It’s advised that you take 10 to 20 grams within the first thirty minutes.
+By way of instance, stretching is generally performed for five to ten minutes after exercising.
+In the event of a substantial and prolonged attempt, the utilization of amino acids as an energy source may affect protein metabolism.
+In cases like this, it’s suggested that you take a particular sort of amino acid when exercising: branched-chain amino acids (leucine, isoleucine, valine), as they reduce muscle protein degradation, delay muscle glycogen depletion (our muscles’ sugar source ), and might reduce central nervous system fatigue.